matty-serwer/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the use of meaningful html tags, that help keep the code organized, and easy to read for other programmers.
+You should always strive to use the most meaningful and descriptive html tag you can for each element.
+A good question to ask yourself is, "A div will work here, but is there something else i can use to make it more clear"

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+display: block; items take up their own line within the parent, while display: inline; items can be on the same line until they wrap around if applicable.
+Block items also take up their entire width, and width can be changed with css.
+With inline elements, height and width cannot be applied directly.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content, padding, border, & margin.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? align:items along the cross-axis, so top to bottom in a flex row, and left to right in a flex column

 5. Explain why git is valuable to a team of developers.
+Git allows teams of developers to easily collaborate on the same project in highly organized fashion, at the same time if they choose.
+Git offers a thorough system for backing up different versions of code as you work, allowing developers to go back to previous code, or look and/or go back to the previous code of the other developers on a project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.